Bruno Baum: Life

-Baum was born in Potsdam.
+Baum was born in Potsdam, then part of the German Empire.
 From 1916 to 1924, he attended a Jewish boys' school in Berlin.
 In 1926, he joined the Young Communist League of Germany and the Red Youth Front.
 In 1927 he became a member of the Communist Party of Germany.
 The following year, he renounced his Jewish faith and attended the Rosa Luxemburg Party School in Dresden.
 After a brief stint as an electrician, he became a member of the German Metal Workers' Union.
 In 1929, he became a member of the Roter Frontkämpferbund (RFB) and sub-district manager and head of the Red Youth Front Berlin-Brandenburg.
 Repeatedly detained, he was sentenced to one month in prison in 1931 for continuing the RFB.

 Between 1933 and 1934, he was head of the KJVD-UB Berlin-Friedrichshain and an instructor at Siemens.
 From the end of 1934, he attended the International Lenin School in Moscow for a year and then worked illegally under the code names Fritz Anders and Walter Schwarz together with Gerhard Rolack, Erich Honecker and Kurt Hager.